waltermity/llm-d-inference-scheduler/DEVELOPMENT.md

 ```

 This will build images with your recent changes and load the new images to the
 cluster.
 By default the image tag will be `dev`.
-It will also load llm-d-inference-sim, using a tag of `dev` by default.
+It will also load `llm-d-inference-sim` image.

 **NOTE:** The built image tag can be specified via the `EPP_TAG` environment variable so it is used in the deployment.
 For example: